psychemedia/sin-eater-resources/src/_history_nandq.md

 ...

 Contents and Index
-Our correpsondents will see that their wish for a Table of Contents to each number has been complied with.
+Our correspondents will see that their wish for a Table of Contents to each number has been complied with.
 We are fully aware how much the value of a work like  " Notes and Queries" is enhanced by a good Index.
 It is intended to give a very copious one at the end of each volume, so as to make the work one not merely of temporary interest, but of permanent utility.

 ...

 We have received many complaints of a difficulty in procuring our paper.
 Every Bookseller and Newsvender will supply it if ordered, and gentlemen residing in the country may be supplied regularly with the Stamped Edition by giving their orders direct to the publisher, Mr. Grorce Bett, 136.
 Fleet Street, accompanied by a Post Office order for a quarter (4s, 4d.).
-All communications should be addressed Yo the Editor of "Notes and Queries," 186.
+All communications should be addressed to the Editor of "Notes and Queries," 186.
 Fleet Street.

 ---